NISYSLAB/Emory-BMI-GSoC/README.md

 Each idea on this page has at least one mentor assigned.
 Each project idea also has a relevant channel in the Slack workspace, listed below under each project idea.
 Make sure to join the rooms that are relevant for the projects that you are interested in.
 Specific discussions on each project idea happens in those channels.

 # List of Ideas (CURRENTLY UNDER CONSTRUCTION.
-PLEASE CHECK AGAIN FOR MORE IDEAS AS WE ADD MORE)
+PLEASE CHECK AGAIN FOR MORE IDEAS AS WE CONTINUE TO ADD MORE)
 Discuss the project on Slack, and once you are ready to submit your application, use the template below.
 You must submit your application directly using the GSoC Program Site.
 If you have a project idea that is relevant for Emory Biomedical Informatics, but is not listed here, feel free to consult the mentors to discuss your own idea.
 The ideas listed below can be open for interpretation.
 Feel free to discuss with the mentors for clarifications, questions, or alternative suggestions.